mart337i/Iot_case_report/README.md

 #### About the Server

-The server is runnign Raspberry Pi OS Lite which is a lightweight version of the Raspberry Pi operating system, based on Debian Linux.
+The server is running Raspberry Pi OS Lite which is a lightweight version of the Raspberry Pi operating system, based on Debian Linux.

  It is optimized for the Raspberry Pi hardware and is a command-line only interface, meaning no graphical desktop.